hritiksapra/shriteq/README.md

-# shriteq
+# ShriTeq
-An app for school event
+App for an event organized by school.
-Designed by Hritik Sapra, Rishabh Minocha and Dhruv Yadav
+Made with love and Hardwork by Rishabh Minocha, Hritik Sapra and Dhruv Yadav.